 Be careful about changing the permalinks of the already published content.

-It makes a huge difference for your browser, whether you will write an address such as this one https://blogonyourown.com/support/ or this one https://blogonyourown.com/supports/.
-These are two different pages, two different URL addresses.
+It makes a massive difference for your browser, whether you will write an address such as this one https://blogonyourown.com/support/ or this one https://blogonyourown.com/supports/.
+These are two different pages, two separate URL addresses.

 To sum up:

 - To publish your post, click the ‘Publish’ button, located on the right side of the Publish Box section.

 - To save the draft version of your post, click the ‘Save Draft’ button, located on the right side of the Publish Box section.